BSc Zoology with Industrial/Professional Experience / Overview

 You will study fundamental concepts in Biological Sciences in the first year before going on to study more specialised Zoology topics in your second and final years.
 You will spend your third year on a placement with one of our partner organisations in the UK or overseas.
 Field studies form an important part of our teaching and you will attend four field courses (two in the first year, two in the second year), including the possibility of visiting South Africa and Ecuador.

 Student satisfaction across is excellent - overall, our courses scored an average of 93% compared to the national average of 84%, but we work hard to continually improve the student experience in consultation with our students.
 We have recently implemented new initiatives which we are confident will have a direct positive impact on students studying Zoology.
-In addition we have undertaken a refurbishment of the Faculty library and student common room, as well as a new electronic marking system to speed up both the quality and turnaround time on marking of written assignments.
+In addition we have undertaken a refurbishment of our library and student common room, as well as a new electronic marking system to speed up both the quality and turnaround time on marking of written assignments.

 Most jobs in the Zoology sector, such as ecology, conservation and research in the field, are very competitive and require applicants to have undertaken significant relevant work experience, which is sometimes gained on a voluntary basis and/or postgraduate study.
 Some students gain work experience alongside their undergraduate studies but others complete it after graduation, when they are able to work on a full time basis.
 This explains why a relatively low proportion of Zoologists are employed in professional or managerial roles six months after graduation, when directly compared to other subject areas.

 This programme has been accredited by the Society of Biology and is currently the only Plant Science course in the country to be recognised in this way.
 Accreditation is awarded to programmes that demonstrate the highest standards in the biosciences and provide graduates with the skills for academic and industry careers.

 The University runs several open days per year.